 Cunning Plans

-I’ll use both novels to illustrate the Kremlin’s mistaken take on cultural identity and international order, and to suggest that we can understand the rest of the world better than the Kremlin can — if that is, we continue to avoid the colonial view that our culture, our politics, and our conception of the world are the only ones we need to emphasize.
+I’ll use both novels to illustrate the Kremlin’s mistaken take on cultural identity and international order, and to suggest that we can understand the rest of the world better than the Kremlin can — if that is, we continue to avoid the colonial view that our culture, our politics, and our conception of the world are the only ones we need to think about.

 In 🧥 Two Novels and an Overcoat I suggest that Gogol’s short story “The Overcoat” gives us a wonderful metaphor by which to ponder the Russian state of mind.
 What lies hidden beneath the Russian overcoat, pamphlets of rebellion or items to barter?
 Will Russians revolt against Putin or will they continue to swap his guarantees of security for their blind allegiance?